KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Scenes2 by MMRIZE](https://github.com/MMRIZE/MMM-Scenes2)

+1. Recommendation: No lint script found in package.json.
+It is recommended to add one.
-1. Information: There are updates for 4 dependencie(s):
+2. Information: There are updates for 4 dependencie(s):
    - @eslint/js    ^9.8.0  →   ^9.13.0
    - body-parser  ^1.20.2  →   ^1.20.3
    - eslint        ^9.8.0  →   ^9.13.0